rrwick/Bacsort/README.md

 You'll also need Python3 and [BioPython](http://biopython.org/).
 If `python3 -c "import Bio"` doesn't give you an error, you should be good!
 If you need to install BioPython, it's easiest to do with pip: `pip3 install biopython`

+Finally, depending on how you want to compute pairwise distances, you may need [FastANI](https://github.com/ParBLiSS/FastANI), [minimap2](https://github.com/lh3/minimap2) and/or the [edlib Python library](https://github.com/Martinsos/edlib/tree/master/bindings/python).